 In the 1940s and 1950s, a new genre of film began to filter out of Hollywood.
-It was a hard-bitten, cynical genre, dealing with the kinds of themes that movies had not dealt with before.
+It was a hard-bitten, cynical genre, dealing with themes that movies had not dealt with before.
 It’s often said that jazz is the only truly unique American art form.
-This is nonsense.
-Film noir is a genre that was created in America, and has been copied elsewhere around the world.
+This is not exactly true.
+Film noir is a cinematic genre that was created in America, and has been copied elsewhere extensively around the world.

 Alienation from other people in society

 Feminine betrayal in one form or another is more or less inevitable

 The impossibility of escaping one’s character or fate

 A universe of moral ambiguity, where good often loses to evil